Updated on 06/12/2022

 It’s important to note from the outset, however, that all types of content marketing have this in common: the sale of a product or service is not the primary and immediate goal.
 Sure, it’s still the ultimate goal.
 But it’s important to create a “path” to get there, the so-called Customer Journey.
 And the production of content is fundamental for doing so, and also for maintaining a constant and “close” relationship with one’s customers or users.
 This is especially true in the Insurance sector where this is even more delicate and decisive.

-Let’s move to the other side of the “fence,” that of the customers themselves.
-According to Havas Groups’ Meaningful Brands report, 84% of consumers expect brands to create valuable content (insights.newscred.com).
-In short: customers want content, and content production is one of the most valuable marketing tools for brands.
-It’s a perfect match.
-But, getting down to the nitty-gritty, how do you put the best insurance content marketing strategy on track?
+- Let’s move to the other side of the “barricade”, that of the customers themselves.
+According to the Havas Groups’ Meaningful Brands report, 84% of consumers expect brands to create valuable content.

 1. The starting point: the target audience